 If you are after a more elaborate

-dressed hair style, a 40's or 50's 'hair do', extra style support or a longer lasting hair style even if you have failed at using
+style, extra style support or even if you have failed at using

-the hairdryer and brush method, then rollers or setting the hair may be the answer.
-Rollers, velcro rollers and hot sticks
+the hairdryer and brush method, then rollers are the answer.
+They

 simply provide a shape to mould your hair around, which, once